vaedprasad/StreakIT/Design-Document.md

 ## Other

-Pending available time I will implement a social aspect to streaks where users can add friends and can compete with each other on streaks
+Pending available time I will implement a social aspect to StreakIt where users can add friends and can compete with each other on streaks